HMRC requires that you meet a Gross Asset Requirement, for SEIS it's £350k, for EIS it's £15m. Here's what counts.

 For the purpose of the gross asset test, ‘gross assets’ are fixed tangible assets and current assets, and the full value of these assets should be taken into account.

-So, make sure to get all the SEIS money in first, and tell all the non-SEIS investors to wait for instructions before sending their money.
+So, make sure to get all the SEIS money in first, and tell all the non-SEIS investors to wait for instructions before sending their money, which should only be after the SEIS shares are issued.

 If you are uncertain whether your intangible assets should be included on your balance sheet, you'll need to check with your accountant.